GCS-ZHN/PFmulDL/README.md

 # PFmulDL
-create_model.py --This script is used to build the model train_model.py --This script is used to train the model. evaluate_model.py --This script is used to evaluate the model.
+create_model.py --This script is used to build the model. train_model.py --This script is used to train the model. evaluate_model.py --This script is used to evaluate the model.